randyrossi/bmc64/README.md

 # GPIO Configurations

-There are 4 GPIO configurations to chose from:
+There are a number of GPIO configurations to chose from:

 Config | Description
 -------|----------------------------------